weifanjiang/COVID-data-analysis/README.md

 The [lockdown date](lockdown_dates/lockdown_date.csv) file contains the information on worldwide locations; the [lockdown date US](lockdown_dates/lockdown_date_us.csv) file contains the information for US states only.

+## twitter geotag
+Fetch the geolocation tag with each tweet based on the twitter id